getify/Functional-Light-JS/ch3.md

 In "Function Inputs" in Chapter 2, we talked about the basics of function parameters and arguments.
 We even looked at some syntactic tricks for easing their use such as the `...` operator and destructuring.

-I recommended in that first chapter that you try to design functions with a single parameter if at all possible.
+I recommended in that discussion that you try to design functions with a single parameter if at all possible.
 The fact is, this won't always be possible, and you won't always be in control of function signatures that you need to work with.

 We now want to turn our attention to more sophisticated and powerful patterns for wrangling function inputs in these scenarios.